fffonion/lua-resty-sniproxy/README.md

 The first value can be either whole host name or regular expression.
 Use `.` for a default host name.
 If no entry is matched, connection will be closed.

 The second and third values are target host name and port.
 A host can be DNS name, IP address or UNIX domain socket path.
 If host is not defined or set to `nil`, **server_name** in SNI will be used.
 If the port is not defined or set to `nil` , **443** will be used.

+The forth value is the flags to use.
+Available flags are:

+        sni.SNI_PROXY_PROTOCOL -- use client address received from proxy protocol to send to upstream sni.SNI_PROXY_PROTOCOL_UPSTREAM -- send proxy protocol v1 handshake to upstream

+To use flags, the server must be configured to do **Lua land proxying** (see above example).

 Rules are applied with the priority as its occurrence sequence in the table.
 In the example above, **api.twitter.com** will match the third rule **api.twitter.com** rather than the fourth **.+.twitter.com**.